will62794/mongo/src/mongo/db/repl/README.md

 5. The term of the receiving node
 6. The state of the receiving node
 7. The receiving node's sync source
-8. The receiving node's `ReplicaSetConfig` version
+8. The receiving node's `ReplicaSetConfig` version and term
 9. Whether the receiving node is primary

 When the sending node receives the response to the heartbeat, it first processes its